Computational Multi-Agents Society Experiments: Social Modeling Framework Based on Generative Agents: Detailed Qualitative Analysis and Interview Transcripts

 \begin{displayquote} \textit{The ongoing dialogue with manuscripts and archives enables me to establish reliable cognitive anchors between the details of the case and its emotional significance.} \end{displayquote}

 Such behavior reduced cognitive load from external stimuli and deepened her processing of task-relevant cues within a monotonous environment.
-These observations indicate that agents in creative professions (e.g., fashion designers) and those in analytical roles (e.g., lawyers) rely more heavily on orderly, low-stimulation interiors to anchor their cognition and preserve a stable, idiosyncratic mental world.
-Consequently, the stress-reduction benefit of green areas on their social fragmentation is comparatively muted.
+These observations suggest that agents assigned to simulate creative workflows (e.g., the fashion designer persona) and those emulating analytical roles (e.g., the lawyer persona) appear to prioritize orderly, low-stimulation interiors to anchor their simulated cognition and preserve a stable, idiosyncratic mental world.
+Consequently, within the scope of their defined personas, the stress-reduction benefit of green areas on their social fragmentation is comparatively muted.

 Moreover, among the agents heading to green areas, most congregated on lakeside park benches rather than in conventional recreation or rest zones.

 \begin{displayquote} \textit{I'm sitting here, trying to center myself and find some calm amid ongoing internal struggles.
 (Joon-ho Kim, Software Engineer)} \end{displayquote}